muhammadthassan/Plant-Disease-Detection-using-Hyperspectral-Imaging-and-AI/README.md

 - Thresholding effectively separated plant matter from soil, allowing for focused analysis on vegetation.

 ### Project Scope and Future Work
-The project aligns with recent hyperspectral research in the fields of fruits, vegetables, and mushrooms, emphasizing the importance of spectral data preprocessing in AI applications for agricultural quality assessment​​.
+The project aligns with recent hyperspectral research in the fields of fruits, vegetables, and corn, emphasizing the importance of spectral data preprocessing in AI applications for agricultural quality assessment​​.
 Future work will involve implementing machine learning algorithms for disease detection and quality assessment, leveraging the preprocessed data to create robust models.

 References
 - [Deep Learning Applications for Hyperspectral Imaging:A Systematic Review](https://www.researchgate.net/publication/339580294_Deep_Learning_Applications_for_Hyperspectral_Imaging_A_Systematic_Review)